CListery/Kotlin-Realm-Extensions/README.md

 ### Query entities

-* All query extensions return detached realm objects, using copyFromRealm() method.
+* All query extensions return detached realm objects, using copy() method.
 * All query extensions has two versions.
 One is an extension of RealmModel, and you need to create an instance of that model to perform your query.
 The other version is a global parametrized funcion (thanks to @PrashamTrivedi).
 See below examples for details.

 #### Get first entity: Before (java)